Challenging a rent increase

 Applying to challenge your rent increase

-The tribunal is made up of 2 or 3 professionals, for example solicitors or surveyors.
-They'll look at the cost of renting similar properties in your area.
+If you’re challenging your rent increase because you think it’s unreasonable, the tribunal will look at the cost of renting similar properties in your area.
 They'll also look at what your landlord could charge if a new tenant was renting the property.

 The tribunal will then decide if your rent increase is fair.